tarun/kinesis-keyboard-config/ReadMe.md

 Just started on it.
 Having trouble mapping backspace to cmd key.

 # Scenario
-* Just got a Kinesis Advantage 2 QD Keyboard
+* Just got a _Kinesis Advantage 2 QD_ Keyboard
 * Configuring for use with `macOS`
 * Minimize use of Right ring and little fingers
 * Optimize for programming/bash commands
+* [Spectacle](https://www.spectacleapp.com/) commands for window resizing
-* just _qwerty_ for now, will try _dvorak_ in future
+* just _qwerty_ layout for now, will try _dvorak_ in future
-* Everybody has their personal preferences - this is just a guide
+* Everybody has their personal preferences
+ * this is just me sharing stuff, hopefully useful to others...

 # Files & Directories
 ```